 The Stability ball forearm plank is a challenging and effective core body exercise that forces you to pull your abs in, tighten your glutes and squeeze your legs to hold your body in a straight line.

-This is an advanced plank variation that will challenge you beyond the standard planks.
+This advanced plank variation will challenge you beyond the standard planks.

 How To Do

-Stability ball forearm side plank exercises have become popular due to their multitude of benefits.
-They work the entire core, and they also increase spinal stability, balance, and coordination.
+Stability ball forearm side plank exercises have become popular due to their many benefits.
+They work the entire core, increasing spinal stability, balance, and coordination.

 These plank variations are more difficult than regular side planks, so start with regular planks and only move on to these planks once you can do regular planks easily.